 Democratization comes at a cost for organizations not prepared to handle potential problems.
 For instance, someone in Chrysler’s social media team dropped the F-bomb in a tweet critical of Detroit drivers and several firms battle employees accidentally publishing from the corporate accounts thinking they were sharing to their own accounts.

 A content marketing calendar helps offer some control to brands without crippling their ability to respond to changing conditions.

 A content marketing calendar contains content, including images, publication plans, and approval.
 Thus, there’s the ability of a manager to approve everything before it gets automatically produced (potentially to disastrous consequences).
-However, the key to making a content marketing calendar work is quick turn around on the approval process — more like a newspaper than a traditional media agency.
+However, the key to making a content marketing calendar work is a quick turnaround on the approval process — more like a newspaper than a traditional media agency.